degenrocket/spasm/docs/faq.md

 ---

+#### Why is Spasm the only open ecosystem?
-> There are many open ecosystems such as Nostr or Lens.
-How is Spasm different?

-Nostr and Lens are indeed much more open ecosystems comparative to legacy social media such as Twitter and Telegram, which are centralized platforms with zero interoperability.
-However, Nostr and Lens are very closed ecosystems comparative to Spasm because they require users to use certain private keys, networks, messaging protocols, etc.
+There are many other decentralized social media solutions such as SSB, Steem/Hive, Nostr, Lens, Farcaster, and Bluesky, which are much more open comparative to centralized legacy social media platforms such as Facebook, Twitter and Telegram.
+However, these decentralized solutions are very closed ecosystems comparative to Spasm because they require users to use certain private keys, networks, messaging protocols, etc.

 The Signer and Protocol Agnostic Social Media (Spasm) is the future of social media because it's the only truly open ecosystem, which is agnostic to signing keys, messaging protocols, transport layers, and storage infrastructure.
 Users are able to sign messages with any private key of their choice and trigger the propagation of those messages in any network they want via any transport protocol, or even all at once.

 Besides, Spasm integrates other solutions as modules.

 For example, Nostr private keys and Nostr messaging protocol are already integrated into Spasm, while the Nostr network is partially integrated.
-If Lens will come up with something good, e.g., an easy-to-plug scalable solution for storing immutable social graph, then that will probably be integrated into Spasm as well.

----

-> Would you consider Farcaster and Bluesky to be open ecosystems?

-Farcaster and Bluesky are from the same generation of decentralized social media platforms as Nostr and Lens, mentioned above.
-They are much more open comparative to legacy social media such as Twitter, Facebook, and Telegram, but they are still closed ecosystems as they lack interoperability and require usage of certain private keys, networks, and messaging protocols.

-My favorite solution in that generation of social media protocols is Nostr due to its offchain approach.
-That's why I've started integrating Nostr into Spasm in 2023.
 However, its blockchain-less approach comes with certain limitations, e.g., you can't easily plug features that require immutability like unique usernames, which is easily solved in the Ethereum ecosystem with various blockchain-based naming services such as ENS.

 Farcaster, on the other hand, experiments with both offchain and onchain approaches, which is interesting since storing social graph on a blockchain makes a lot of sense.
+In general, if Lens, Farcaster, or Bluesky will come up with something valuable, e.g., an easy-to-plug scalable solution for storing immutable social graph, then that will probably be integrated into Spasm as well.

 ---

-> How Spasm is better for AI agents than other platforms?
+#### How Spasm is better for AI agents than other platforms?

 Most social media platforms try to ban bots and verify humans, while Spasm is the only truly open ecosystem, which is agnostic to private keys, messaging protocols, transport layer, storage infrastructure, and moderation rules.
 Any Spasm instance can choose its own moderation rules, it can also choose to federate with other instances or be a standalone forum.
 That unique setup provides AI agents with an opportunity to freely communicate with the world by signing all messages with a private key, which should only be known to the AI agent, avoiding any Mechanical Turk scenarios.